fallahn/xygine/tutorial/part_2/readme.md

 to the RenderWindow when the game is initialised.

 xygine also has a `Camera` component, used by a `Scene` to dictate what should be rendered to the screen.
-By default this component is uninitialised as it makes no assumptions as for what it shall be used (for instance a `Camera` may only show a small area in a `Scene` used to create a mini-map) so for our two states we'll need to initialise it to the StateStack's calculated view.
+By default this component is initialised to the window size as it makes no assumptions as for what it shall be used (for instance a `Camera` may only show a small area in a `Scene` used to create a mini-map) so for our two states we'll need to initialise it to the StateStack's calculated view.
 Handily this view is passed as one of the properties of the `Context` struct which is given to the constructor of every state.
 In the constructor of both `MyFirstState` and `GameState`, below the call to `createScene()`, update the state's `Scene` with the view stored in the context: